davepinch/pinchy.cc/content/sites/independent.co.uk/trump-pam-bondi-attorney-general-b2815093@2.md

 title: "I look at Pam.
 I would never say she’s beautiful, because that’s gonna be the end of my political career."
-attribution: "Donald Trump on Pam Bondi (26 August 2025)" beauty of: Pam Bondi moment of: United States Cabinet pam bondi of: Donald Trump quotes of: Trump’s history of praising Pam Bondi after awkward remark about attorney general’s appearance (independent.co.uk)
+attribution: "Donald Trump on Pam Bondi (26 August 2025)" beauty of: Pam Bondi moment of: Cabinet of the United States pam bondi of: Donald Trump quotes of: Trump’s history of praising Pam Bondi after awkward remark about attorney general’s appearance (independent.co.uk)
 type: quote